 During the first quarter of 2021, shopping abandoned their carts at a rate of 88 percent.
-Of course, taking steps to reduce your cart abandonment rate is critical, but an effective abandoned cart recovery strategy is just as important.
+Of course, taking steps to reduce your cart abandonment rate is critical, but don’t give up on shoppers who bounced without making a purchase.
+Recover those abandoned carts with retargeting ads.

-Fortunately, top researchers around the country are on the case.
-Here, we’ll cover the results from their studies on cart abandonment and offer insights on how you can use the information to increase sales.
+Since eCommerce is such a growing industry, top researchers around the country are studying the issues that plague digital retailers.
+Here, we’ll cover the results from their studies on abandoned cart recovery ads and other ways you can win back those shoppers.

-How to Run an Abandoned Cart Recovery Campaign
+How to Run an Abandoned Cart Retargeting Ad Campaign

-While a cart abandoner isn’t going to be your favorite shopper, they’re better than someone who has never heard of your store.
+While cart abandoners aren’t likely to be your favorite type of shopper, they’re better than someone who has never heard of your store.
 They’ve been to your website, and while they were there, they provided you with some valuable information.

-A comprehensive abandoned cart recovery campaign will retarget shoppers through channels like email, direct mail, and digital advertising to remind shoppers to come back and complete their purchases.
+A comprehensive abandoned cart recovery campaign will retarget shoppers through channels like email, direct mail, and dynamic display advertising to remind shoppers to come back and complete their purchases.

 But haphazard, blanket retargeting campaigns that follow them around the web as soon as they abandon their cart won’t work.
 You have to be in the right places at the right times in the right way.